icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 Engineering is a never ending problem of cost-benefit analysis.
 With no constraints, an engineering team can prepare for a large set of possibilities of failure given enough imagination, time and money.
 But in reality, every system has different reliability requirements.
 For example, my personal website, does not need to be reliable as gmail.com, which does not need to be reliable as a plane's fly-by-wire system.

 Imagine your site is down for an hour.
 Now a day.
 Now a week.
 Will this hurt your livelihood?
 Will it cost you money?
+Will people die?

 If yes, that's a good thing to know, and you should be prepared to make investments if you want to counteract that.
-As the Digital Attack Map website mentions, you can buy a lot of sustained attack power for an hour for $125.
+As the Digital Attack Map website mentions, your attackers can buy a lot of sustained attack power for $125.

-...

 ## How can I know?

 Monitoring!
 Monitoring is the answer to all problems... or something.
 Basically, you should have some sort of setup that measures if your system is available, and then notify you if it's not.
 This is incredibly ambiguous because it is actually a relatively hard problem.
-For example, for my personal sites, I have a [cron](https://en.wikipedia.org/wiki/Cron) job that emails me if it can't get a status code 200 from some of my sites.
+For example, for my personal sites, I have a [cron](https://en.wikipedia.org/wiki/Cron) job that emails me if it can't get a [HTTP status code 200](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success) from some of my sites.
 But it only checks once an hour.
 So if I have intermittent unavailability, I'll probably never find out.
 And it's a static list of sites, so I have a bunch of sites I am not monitoring at all, because I build them and forget to add them.

 Obviously this adhoc monitoring and alerting strategy is not a valid solution for large systems.
 There are many systems for monitoring, everything from the simple, like [Pingdom](https://www.pingdom.com/) or a script you run every hour, to the complex.
 Some systems I've played with or used in this category include: